Calendar of Events

-Temari is the ancient Japanese folk art of making brightly colored, intricately designed, thread wrapped and embroidered balls, which happen to make elegant ornaments.
-Temari are believed to bestow happiness and are often given as a cherished gift, symbolizing deep friendship, and loyalty.
-The brilliant colour and threads and intricate designs are symbolic, wishing the recipient a brilliant life.
-In this class we will make traditional Temari style wrapped thread balls and embroider them.
+Temari is the ancient Japanese folk art of making brightly colored, intricately designed, thread-wrapped balls.
+Temari are believed to bestow happiness and are often given as a cherished gift.
+The brilliantly colored, intricate designs symbolize deep friendship and the gift of a brilliant life.
+In this class we will make traditional Temari-style wrapped thread balls and embroider them.
 Supplies will be provided to make 2 balls, one to finish in class and one to finish at home.
 No previous experience with Temari or embroidery is required.

 This class requires a minimum of 2 students for the class to run.
 See our Class Payment and Refund Policy.

 Material fee is paid at first class meeting.